Xilinx/Vitis_Libraries/quantitative_finance/docs/src/index.rst

 Vitis Quantitative Finance Library
 **********************************

-The Vitis Quantitative Finance Library is a Vitis Library aimed at providing a comprehensive FPGA acceleration library for quantitative finance.
+The AMD Vitis |trade| Quantitative Finance Library is a Vitis Library aimed at providing a comprehensive FPGA acceleration library for quantitative finance.
-It is an open-sourced library that can be used in a variety of financial applications, such as modeling, trading, evaluation and risk management.
+It is an open-sourced library that can be used in a variety of financial applications, such as modeling, trading, evaluation, and risk management.

 The Vitis Quantitative Finance Library provides extensive APIs at three levels of abstraction:

 * L1, the basic functions heavily used in higher level implementations.
 It includes statistical functions such as Random Number Generation (RNG), numerical methods, e.g., Monte Carlo Simulation, and linear algebra functions such as Singular Value Decomposition (SVD), and tridiagonal and pentadiagonal matrix solvers.

 * L2, the APIs provided at the level of pricing engines.
 Various pricing engines are provided to evaluate different financial derivatives, including equity products, interest-rate products, foreign exchange (FX) products, and credit products.
 At this level, each pricing engine API can be seen as a kernel.
-The customers may write their own CPU code to call different pricing engines under the framework of OpenCL.
+The customers might write their own CPU code to call different pricing engines under the framework of OpenCL.

 Library Contents